Howto: Raspberry Pi Access PointIbeyonde

 Figure 3: Wifi credentials screen

 For most of the user, the wifi name also called SSID, and wifi password is enough, and they can press the configure button to configure the wifi connectivity.
 An advanced user familiar with their network can further provide static IP to their device if they want.

 Figure 5.
 Ip setup screen.

 Step 4: Connect to a headless device

-Setup and validation will take only a minute once the device is configured.
-If all is well then all the indication LEDs should be turned off.
-Now if you have selected DHCP you will have to login into your router’s admin console to find out the IP that was assigned to the device, the device id should appear as the device name in the router’s listing.
+After submitting the form the setup and validation will take only a minute.
+If all is well, then all the indication LEDs should be turned off.
+Now if you have selected DHCP, you will have to login into your router’s admin console to find out the IP assigned to the device.
+The device id should appear as the device name in the router’s listing.

 Consult your router’s manual to get help on it.
 If you provided a static IP, then you already know it.
 Use this IP that is assigned to your device to check if the device is configured and available.
 You can use this IP to ssh into your device and have fun!